 3. Make Gauge Swatches Into Larger Projects When Enough of Them Accumulate.

 You can use your gauge swatches to create scrap afghans (AKA “scrapghans,”) scrap bags, and all kinds of other projects if you apply a little creativity.
-If you can do a good job with joining a mishmash of squares together, the rest is easy.
+The challenge is to do a good job with joining a mishmash of squares together.
 It’s sort of like putting a puzzle together.
-The task can be a little challenging, but it’s an enjoyable process and the results can be really satisfying.
+But once you get going, you’re likely to find that it’s an enjoyable process, and the results can be really satisfying.